 Teams and Walkers

-Meet our Previous Camper Ambassadors: Flynn, Bennett, & Nellie!
+Meet our 2023 HorizonWALKS Camper Ambassadors: Siggy & Freya!

-Here is their story, as told by their mother, Lindsey:
+Here is the story as told by their mother, Samantha

 Horizon Day Camp and all Sunrise Association Day Camps are not-for-profit 501(c)3 charitable organizations, and all donations are tax-deductible under federal guidelines.
 Horizon Day Camp is affiliated with some of the most renowned hospitals and medical centers working in the field of pediatric oncology, including Children's National Hospital (Washington, D.C.), Johns Hopkins Medicine - The Sydney Kimmel Comprehensive Cancer Center, Sinai Hospital of Baltimore - A Lifebridge Health Center, and the University of Maryland Children's Hospital.